sequence-toolbox/SeQUeNCe/README.md

 cd SeQUeNCe
 pip install .
 ```
-Or, using the included makefile,
+Or, replace `pip install .` with the included makefile,
 ```
 $ make install
 ```